serlo/serlo.org-legal/en/privacy/current.md

 - time of server request
 - cookies

 The data is transferred to the closest server of the client.
+Cloudflare is certified under the Data Privacy Framework, which ensures an adequate level of data protection in accordance with GDPR requirements.

 You can find Cloudflare’s privacy policy at [https://www.cloudflare.com/privacypolicy/](https://www.cloudflare.com/privacypolicy/).